Sanctuary city: California

-On October 5, 2017, Governor Jerry Brown signed a bill, SB 54, that makes California a "sanctuary state".
-It prohibits local and state agencies from cooperating with ICE regarding undocumented individuals who have committed misdemeanors.
+In October 2017, Governor Jerry Brown signed a bill, SB 54, that makes California a "sanctuary state".
+It prohibits local and state agencies from cooperating with ICE regarding illegal immigrants who have committed misdemeanors.
 According to the National Immigration Law Center in 2016, about a dozen California cities have some formal sanctuary policy, and none of the 58 California counties "complies with detainer requests by U.S. Immigration and Customs Enforcement."